microsoft/CSS-Exchange/docs/M365/Search-MailboxExtendedProperty.md

 5. The Id of the folder containing the message
 6. The folder path expressed in \Inbox\Subfolder syntax

-This message information is sufficent to attempt to remove the named property from the message using the `Remove-MailboxExtendedProperty.ps1` script.
+This message information is sufficient to attempt to remove the named property from the message using the `Remove-MailboxExtendedProperty.ps1` script.

 There are some limitations: the search is limited to messages (extended properties can exist on folder, contact, calendar instances etc), single value extended properties (not multi-value), and the property value must be a non-null string.